Addono/container-registry-proxy/README.md

 ## 🧐 About <a name = "about"></a>

 The Container Registry Proxy is a small proxy for communicating with a container registry.
-The end-goal of the project is to allow alternating traffic in-transit as to facilitate chaos engineering.
+The end-goal of the project is to allow modifying traffic in-transit as to facilitate chaos engineering.

 ## 🏁 Getting Started <a name = "getting_started"></a>